DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### B

 #####Bandwidth
-Literally, the frequency width of a transmission channel in Hertz, kiloHertz, megaHertz, etc. Often used as an expression of the amount of data that can be sent through a circuit.
+Literally, the frequency width of a transmission channel in hertz, kilohertz, megahertz, etc. Often used as an expression of the amount of data that can be sent through a circuit.
 The greater the bandwidth, the greater the amount of data that can travel in a given time period.

 #####Binary
 A number system used in computing, based on a representation for numbers with only two digits (0 and 1).
 Computers use this because they can only recognize these two values, 1 or 0.
 This is simulated electronically by using a device, such as a switch, which is either on (1) or off (0).
 All numbers are represented by combinations of ones and zeroes, thus the number 9 is represented as 1001.